Hornbill-Docs/itom-config/itom-config/advanced-tools-and-settings/application-settings.md

 1. Under *Advanced Tools & Settings*, select **Application Settings**.

 ## Filters
-About the settings list, there is a quick filter and some other options available to help you find the setting you want.
+Above the settings list, there is a quick filter and some other options available to help you find the setting you want.

 ## Settings
 |Name|Description|